janyk/mindful-me/README.md

    sls deploy --aws-profile your_profile
    ```
 4. Profit 💰

+Your system will kick off at 730pm UTC time every day and email you if it thinks your going to consume more calories than you specify, enjoy!
 ### Notes:

 I utilised [serverless-step-functions](https://github.com/serverless-operations/serverless-step-functions) to orchestrate my stepfunctions.
 A limitation of this library is that it doesn't yet support compilation of sagemaker permissions for the IAM role it produces.